n8-c-reason/com1001-2024/README.md

 ### Practical Sessions (Labs)

 Practical sessions will be held on **Fridays 1-2pm in the [Diamond](https://www.sheffield.ac.uk/engineering/diamond-engineering/floor-plans) from week 1 until week 10** (but excluding week 7).
 The practical sessions consist of team exercises, coding challenges, and will offer practical technical help regarding the team project.
+You will need to bring your own laptop to this session, or use the departmental laptop loan facility.

 Where you go and where you sit depends on which team you're in:

 * **Teams 1-26** need to go to **Computer Room 3** on the second floor, and follow the [seating plan for CR3](materials/CR3-seating-plan.pdf).